Fanes Hut: a dream place in the Dolomites

 Fanes Hut is located on the Dolomites above the town of San Vigilio di Marebbe.
 The hut was built in 1928 and it has a long history and tradition.
 Today, the hut welcomes alpinists and tourists in a modern and comfortable accommodation.
 By staying in our hut, you can feel an atmosphere in close contact with nature.
 Fanes Alps and the Dolomites surround our beautiful hut and awaits you for amazing views, walks and other activities.

-Fanes Hut is open in summer and winter from the start of June to the end of October and from the middle of December to the end of April.
+Fanes Hut is open in summer and winter from the start of June to the middle of October and from 26 of December to the middle of April.
 We have approx. 70 beds.
 For our guests, a shuttle service by jeep in summer time and by snowcat in winter time is at disposal.
 Children can spend joyful moments at our playground and meet new little friends.

 Activities organized at the Fanes Hut: